Sioux: Westward expansion of the Lakota

 By the 19th century, the typical year of the Lakota was a communal buffalo hunt as early in spring as their horses had recovered from the rigors of the winter.
 In June and July, the scattered bands of the tribes gathered together into large encampments, which included ceremonies such as the Sun Dance.
 These gatherings afforded leaders to meet to make political decisions, plan movements, arbitrate disputes, and organize and launch raiding expeditions or war parties.
-In the fall, people would split up into smaller bands to facilitate hunting to procure meat for the long winter.
+In the fall, people split into smaller bands to facilitate hunting to procure meat for the long winter.
 Between the fall hunt and the onset of winter was a time when Lakota warriors could undertake raiding and warfare.
 With the coming of winter snows, the Lakota settled into winter camps, where activities of the season, ceremonies and dances as well as trying to ensure adequate winter feed for their horses.

 They began to dominate the prairies east of the Missouri river by the 1720s.
 At the same time, the Lakota branch split into two major sects, the Saône who moved to the Lake Traverse area on the South Dakota–North Dakota–Minnesota border, and the Oglála-Sičháŋǧu who occupied the James River valley.
-However, by about 1750 the Saône had moved to the east bank of the Missouri River, followed 10 years later by the Oglála and Brulé (Sičháŋǧu).
+However, by about 1750 the Saône had moved to the east bank of the Missouri River, followed 10 years later by the Oglála and Sičháŋǧu (Brulé).
 By 1750, they had crossed the Missouri River and encountered Lewis and Clark in 1804.
 Initial United States contact with the Lakota during the Lewis and Clark Expedition of 1804–1806 was marked by a standoff.
 Lakota bands refused to allow the explorers to continue upstream, and the expedition prepared for battle, which never came.
 In 1776, the Lakota defeated the Cheyenne for the Black Hills, who had earlier taken the region from the Kiowa.
 The Cheyenne then moved west to the Powder River country, and the Lakota made the Black Hills their home.